A mixed elasticity formulation for fluid-poroelastic structure interaction: Introduction

 \section{Introduction}

 In this paper we develop a new mixed elasticity formulation for the quasi-static Stokes--Biot problem that models the interaction between a free fluid and flow in deformable porous medium.
 This coupled physical phenomenon is referred to as fluid--poroelastic structure interaction (FPSI).
 There has been an increased interest in this problem in recent years, due to its wide range of applications in petroleum engineering, hydrology, environmental sciences, and biomedical engineering, such as predicting and controlling processes arising in gas and oil extraction from naturally or hydraulically fractured reservoirs, cleanup of groundwater flow in deformable aquifers, designing industrial filters, and modeling blood-vessel interactions in blood flows.
 The free fluid is modeled by the Stokes equations, while the flow in the deformable porous media is modeled by the Biot system of poroelasticity \cite{Biot1941}.
 The Biot system couples an elasticity equation for the deformation of the elastic porous matrix with a Darcy flow model for the mass conservation of the fluid in the pores.
 The Stokes and Biot regions are coupled via interface conditions enforcing continuity of normal flux, the Beavers--Joseph--Saffman (BJS) slip with friction condition for the tangential velocity, balance of forces, and continuity of normal stress.
 The FPSI system exhibits features of both coupled Stokes--Darcy flows \cite{dmq2002, ry2005, vwy2014, lsy2003, galvis2007, gmo2009, ervin2009} and fluid--structure interaction (FSI) \cite{galdi2010fundamental,bazilevs2013computational,bungartz2006fluid,richter2017fluid}, both of which have been extensively studied.
+In applications of the Stokes--Biot model to flow in fractured poroelastic media, the use of the Stokes model in the fractures provides a more accurate alternative to the traditional Darcy model \cite{Martin2005}, which becomes inadequate for faster flow and higher porosity.